zhangbiao2009/try_parquet/README.md

 # OLAP Sample Data Generator

-This project generates sample OLAP (Online Analytical Processing) data and saves it to Parquet files.
+This project generates sample OLAP (Online Analytical Processing) data and saves it to both Parquet and CSV files.
 The data follows a star schema design with fact and dimension tables, making it suitable for analytical queries and business intelligence applications.

 ## Overview